-The MPO compared the average percentage of county residents living in poverty and those who self-identified as racial minorities to the percentage of Lextran bus stops that serve areas that have higher rates of poverty and/or higher rates of minority residents.
+The MPO compared the average percentage of county residents living in poverty and those who selfidentified as racial minorities to the percentage of Lextran bus stops that serve areas that have higher rates of poverty and/or higher rates of minority residents.
 The data shows that 58% of stops are located within the higher poverty tracts and 63% of stops are located within the minority tracts.

-Poverty in Le ex Area MPO Minority in Lex Area MPO Average Population Living in Poverty Lextran Stops in Areas Exceeding Minority Average 17% 58% 27.4% 63%
+Poverty in Le ex Area MPO Minority in Lex Area MPO Average Population Living in Poverty Lextran Stops in Areas Exceeding Poverty Average Average Minority Population Lextran Stops in Areas Exceeding Minority Average 17% 58% 27.4% 63%